 - 1/2 cup of Bakers’ Southern Traditions Unsalted Blister Fried peanuts

 - Wash the sweet potatoes.
-Remove the skins and cut into large, evenly sized chunks of potato.
+Then remove the skins and cut into large, evenly sized chunks of potato.
 Place in a microwave-safe casserole with about 1/4 cup of water.
 Cover loosely with plastic wrap.
 Microwave on full power for 12 minutes, or until the potatoes are steamed all the way through.

 - Place the casserole, uncovered in the preheated oven for 20 minutes.
 The brown sugar will melt with the butter and caramelize.
 The peanuts will get just slightly toasty looking, giving off a mild and nutty aroma.